menaka-sridhar/19CS404-DBMS-Lab-Manual/Experiment3_DML_Commands/README.md

 **Question 5**
 ---
---Write a SQL query to Delete customers from 'customer' table where 'GRADE' is odd.
+Write a SQL query to Delete customers from 'customer' table where 'GRADE' is odd.

 Sample table: Customer